roq-trading/.github/profile/README.md

 * API's, libraries and tools so you can build your own low latency trading system
 * Gateways supporting market data and order management
-* Event logs to create your own historical database
+* Event logs to capture historical data
 * Simulation framework